ahinc218/ahinc218/README.md

 # Hi there 👋

 ### Introduction
-Hi I'm ahin, I have a strong passion for game programming.
+Hi I'm ahyun, I have a strong passion for game programming.

 ### About me
 Third-year computer engineering student